 - Abdominal pain

-Caution: your best ally
+Caution is your best ally

 Even if you’ve been vaccinated, you won’t be fully protected against traveller’s diarrhea when you’re abroad.
 You must follow the usual precautions concerning water and food.
 To ensure you have enjoyable vacations, remember the old saying: an ounce of prevention is worth a pound of cure!